 Questions About Safety Data Sheets

 What is an SDS Sheet?
+What does SDS stand for?

 A Safety Data Sheet, also known as an SDS is where you go if you need more information on a hazardous product.
 It gives you the facts on the product you are working with.
 The SDS helps you identify the hazardous materials of the product you are working with and gives you full details on the hazardous ingredients.
 The SDS provides instructions on how to work safely with a product.
 It describes the full steps you need to take if there is an emergency with the product.